sunpy/sunkit-image/docs/how_to_guide/adding_a_coalignment_method.rst

 Example Usage
 =============

-Once you have added your custom coalignment method, you can use it as discussed in :ref:`this <sunkit-image-how-to-guide-using-the-coalignment-interface>` guide
+Once you have added your custom coalignment method, you can use it as discussed in :ref:`sunkit-image-how-to-guide-using-the-coalignment-interface`.